 - In Casino Royale (1967), Vesper (Ursula Andress) steps out of the casino and two waiting thugs throw a bag over her and carry her off.
 Evelyn (Peter Sellers) steps out a moment later, looking for her.

 - In Looney Tunes: Back in Action, Kate Houghton (Jenna Elfman) is kidnapped by Bob Smith (Goldberg) while in France.

-- In the original The Texas Chain Saw Massacre (1974) Drayton Sawyer kidnaps Sally after knocking her out, then brings her back to their house.
+- In the original The Texas Chain Saw Massacre (1974) Drayton Sawyer kidnaps Sally after knocking her out, then brings her back to their house in a sack.

 - In The Mangler Reborn: Hadley, under the influence of "The Mangler", kidnaps Jamie, intending to feed her to the titular monster.

 - In Ruthless People, Barbra (Bette Midler) is kidnapped by Ken and Sandy Kessler for ransom money while wearing Donald Duck masks.
 But Barbra doesn't know her husband doesn't want to rescue her because he's having an affair.

 - In X-Men, after Magneto renders Rogue unconscious by throwing an object at her with his powers, Toad kidnaps her.